The Big Shot Chronicles

 The Big Shot Chronicles is Game Theory's third full-length album, released in 1986.
-Produced by Mitch Easter, it was recorded with a new line-up of Game Theory members after leader and songwriter Scott Miller moved the band's base from Davis to San Francisco, California.
-The album was reissued on September 23, 2016, on Omnivore Recordings as part of the label's re-issue campaign of the Game Theory catalog.
+Produced by Mitch Easter, it was recorded with a new lineup of Game Theory members after leader and songwriter Scott Miller moved the band's base from Davis to San Francisco, California.
+The album was reissued on September 23, 2016 by Omnivore Recordings as part of the label's series of reissues of the Game Theory catalog.

 Personnel

 Recording personnel

 By early 1985, all of the original members of Game Theory had left the band, except for Miller.
 Miller relocated to San Francisco together with future Game Theory member Donnette Thayer.
-Miller assembled a new line-up in the San Francisco Bay Area, featuring Shelley LaFreniere on keyboards, Gil Ray on drums, and Suzi Ziegler on bass.
+He assembled a new lineup in the San Francisco Bay Area, featuring Shelley LaFreniere on keyboards, Gil Ray on drums and Suzi Ziegler on bass.

-The newly formed San Francisco version of Game Theory commenced a national tour in 1985 in support of Game Theory's previous album, Real Nighttime, an album on which none of them (except Miller) had appeared.
-During a break in the middle of the band's tour for Real Nighttime, it was this line-up that recorded The Big Shot Chronicles.
+The newly formed version of Game Theory commenced a national tour in 1985 in support of the band's previous album Real Nighttime, an album on which none of the new members had appeared.
+During a break in the middle of the band's tour for Real Nighttime, this lineup recorded The Big Shot Chronicles.

 Touring personnel

-Prior to touring in support of The Big Shot Chronicles in 1986, the group experienced another change of personnel, becoming a five-piece band.
-Suzi Ziegler left the band shortly after the conclusion of the Real Nighttime tour in 1985.
+Prior to touring in support of The Big Shot Chronicles in 1986, the group experienced another change of personnel, becoming a five-piece band when Ziegler left the band shortly after the conclusion of the Real Nighttime tour in 1985.

-For the 1986 tour, Donnette Thayer joined Game Theory as rhythm guitarist and vocalist, and Guillaume Gassuan replaced Ziegler on bass.
-This line-up remained together to record and tour for two subsequent albums, Lolita Nation (1987) and Two Steps from the Middle Ages (1988).
+For the 1986 tour, Thayer joined Game Theory as rhythm guitarist and vocalist, and Guillaume Gassuan replaced Ziegler on bass.
+This lineup remained together to record and tour for two subsequent albums, Lolita Nation (1987) and Two Steps from the Middle Ages (1988).